OliverStuP/HospitalManage/README.md

 # HospitalManage
-An hospital admin manager used to test my capabilities with C++.
+A hospital admin manager used to test my capabilities with C++.

 ## Instructions